 (iv) Requires no proof of specific intent to defraud.

 (c) Exclusion.
-This section does not apply to claims, records, or statements made under the Rhode Island personal income tax law contained in Rhode Island general laws chapter 44-30.
+This section does not apply to claims, records, or statements made under the Rhode Island personal income tax law contained in chapter 30 of title 44.

 9-1.1-4.
 Civil actions for false claims. (a) Responsibilities of the attorney general and solicitor.
-The attorney general or solicitor diligently shall investigate a violation under § 9-1.1-3 of this section.
-If under this section the attorney general or solicitor finds that a person has violated or is violating § 9-1.1-3 the attorney general or solicitor may bring a civil action under this section against the person.
+The attorney general or solicitor diligently shall investigate a violation under § 9-1.1-3.
+If under this section the attorney general or solicitor finds that a person has violated or is violating § 9-1.1-3, the attorney general or solicitor may bring a civil action under this section against the person.

 (b) Actions by private persons.